khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Header

-* The header appears at the top of the drawer and is defined by the use of a full width horizontal break line.
+The header appears at the top of the drawer with a full width horizontal break line below it, separating the header from the content.
+It always has a title and a close icon, and it can also include actions related to the drawer's content.

 ##### Title